sur950/imageCropping/README.md

 # imageCropping
-Image cropping tool for flutter
+Image cropping tool for flutter, we can customize all properties like color and we can also fix the height, width as well.

 ## Android
 .
 Add UCropActivity into your AndroidManifest.xml